Home

 James William Minerd was born in 1898 in Fayette County, PA, the son of Thomas Watt and Sarah Theresa (Dowling) Minerd.

-Crippled since infancy, he lived with his parents and brothers in the coal mine patch town of Helen, Fayette County.
+Crippled since infancy, he lived with his parents and brothers in the coal mine patch town of Helen near Smock, Fayette County.
+He is known to have made many friends in the community.

 Tragically, however, he drowned at age 13.

 On Aug.
-9, 1911, while rafting in the reservoir at the Helen Works, he fell in, and was unable to rescue himself.
+9, 1911, while rafting in the reservoir at the Helen Works, he fell into the water and was unable to rescue himself.
 The Uniontown Morning Herald reported that:

 The boy, who was the son of Thomas Minerd, a driver in the mines at Atlas, was a cripple and while he and the two sons of Harry Hassen were swimming in the reservoir, Minerd got beyond his depth.
 The two boys became so excited that they could not save the drowning boy but their cries brought the Mrs. Hassen to the scene....
 Minerd was well known in the vicinity in which he lived and was one of the most popular boys at Helen.